-The QANTAS Short Film Competition is geared to students and independent filmmakers from Australia and around the world.
-Filmmakers are asked to make a film no longer then 7-minutes.
-This year the theme of the Festival is ‘Celebrating Women of the Outback’ so for the competition the theme is CELEBRATING WOMEN
+The QANTAS Short Film Competition at The Vision Splendid Outback Film Festival in Winton is geared to independent filmmakers from Australia and around the world.
+Filmmakers are asked to make a film no longer than 7-minutes. in 2018 the theme of the Festival is ‘Wide Open Roads’.
+Following the sold out Short Film screening in 2017 we are expanding our short film program throughout the festival in 2018.
+We welcome submissions of quality films that address the festival theme.

 Your film can be fiction or documentary, funny or sad but it has to be memorable, significant and lasting and also family friendly!
 The theme is open to interpretation.
 Get creative!

-The QANTAS Short Film Competition is part of The Vision Splendid Outback Film Festival – a nine-day program focuses on promoting screen culture through new Australian cinema acting as a key exhibitor for Australian films and stories that otherwise would not find an audience.
+The QANTAS Short Film Competition is part of The Vision Splendid Outback Film Festival – a nine-day program that focuses on promoting screen culture through new Australian cinema.
+The Festival has become a key exhibitor for Australian films and stories that otherwise would not find an audience.
 The program features and supports film made in Queensland and will often provide a first run for some films that have struggled with commercial distributors.

-QANTAS Short Film Competition awards are presented at the closing night, Saturday 1st July, 2017.
-The Awards are:
+QANTAS Short Film Competition awards are presented at the closing night.
+The Awards will be announced shortly and will be a combination of cash and technical production:

 (All cash is awarded in Australian dollars, Festival organisers are not responsible for any fees or charges associated with currency exchange)